 Save Time & Resources

 Don’t overwhelm yourself, your HR team, or your managers with extra work by sending out long surveys.
 Don’t include more than 15 questions.
-Just focus on what is currently most important for your teams and create your survey around that.
+Just focus on what is currently most important for your teams and create your pulse survey around that.

 Build Trust with Employees